3279mitsunaka/Gijineko-chan/readme.md

 ## Background

 News of animal abuse by pet owners is unending.
-We've thought it would be beneficial if there was a way to verify whether a person can responsibly care for a cat without using a real animal, before they decide to buy or adopt one.<br>
+We've thought it would be beneficial if there was a way to verify whether a person can responsibly care for a pet without using a real animal, before they decide to buy or adopt one.<br>
-Our ultimate goal is to create a robot that replicates all the frustrating behaviors exhibited by cats, to assess human responses.
-As part of this endeavor, we've attempted to recreate the whimsical and capricious nature of cats.
+Our ultimate goal is to create a robot that replicates all the frustrating behaviors exhibited by pet animals, to assess human responses.
+As part of this endeavor, we've attempted to recreate the cats' whimsical and capricious nature.

 ![](img/Gijineko-chan.jpg)
 *Our work*